Groups and Events

 "What's Happening Now?..."

 No domain is privileged.
 No state, value system, or particular identity is privileged.
 Developing the skills to trust, track and articulate what is arising moment-to-moment is what is valued.
+WHN is best suited to adventurous people who are interested in the truth of what's happening rather than stories, maps or beliefs.
 This is not a process group and while it may have tremendous therapeutic or spiritual benefit, it is not group therapy.
 Each individual is responsible for their own experience.

 Connect with me to set up a free interview if interested.

 Acknowledgements: WHN has largely been influenced by the inquiry method of Hammed Ali in the Diamond Approach.
-I am also grateful to Eme Le Cavalier, my DA teacher and Deborah Bowman, my Gestalt Trainer at Naropa University.
+I am also grateful to Eme Le Cavalier, my DA teacher, Alexander Love for the Lumina Process and George Laws for everything somatic!
 All of my meditation/spiritual teachers since 2003 have been of great help to me.

 "Tweaking the Breath Class"